TalhaMunir-JD/Talha-Munir/README.md

 Then right click on the project click on properties >> Java Build Path and then click on libraries then click on class path >> Add Class Folder and then click on res then click Apply and Close.
 Then copy paste all the images provided in that folder.

-How to play the game:
+# How to play the game:

-Playing of the game is simple just use.
+In order to play the game use:

 Right arrow to move forward.